Massive, damaging waterspout roars ashore in Florida

 A reported tornado downed trees across Fort Rucker, Alabama, which also forced the Army to temporarily close the southeastern Alabama base.

-The National Weather Service confirmed that an EF1 tornado touched down in Galliano, Louisiana, which is just over 100 km from New Orleans.
+The National Weather Service confirmed that an EF1 tornado touched down in Galliano, Louisiana, which is just over 70 miles from New Orleans.